Shaurya-aswal/Plant-disease-classification-using-cnn/README.md

 ## 🙏 Acknowledgments

-- PlantVillage dataset for training data
+- Pepper disease dataset for training data
 - TensorFlow team for the ML framework
 - Next.js and React communities
 - Agricultural experts for domain knowledge